-Travel: Please include the mileage rate, if applicable.
+Travel: The maximum allowed mileage is based on current CRA Rates.
+Please include the mileage rate if different than the current CRA Rate.
 Travel expenses within Alberta are eligible expenses, but travel expenses from outside Alberta are ineligible, e.g., flights to Alberta from outside Alberta.